by321/ffmask/readme.md

 - Drag and drop an image onto input image box, select a model, click on "Create Mask".
 - You can then select filters and click on "Filter Mask" to apply filters to the selected mask.
 A new, filtered mask will be generated.
-- The combined view image box lets you see the masked input image (input*mask/255, basically using mask as an alpah channel), mask image, and input image.
-All these images can be downloaded.
+- The combined view image box uses the selected mask as alpha channel, and blends the input image with a background color or a background image, or it can show the mask image itself, or the input image.
+All images can be downloaded.

 The GUI is built using gradio version 5.44.1.